heridev/smsforall-rails-api/README.md

 Checking production or development data in environment variables
 ```
-# In order to see what kind of credentials we have in use in this moment
+# To see what kind of credentials we have in use at this moment
 Rails.application.credentials[:type]

-It seems like this two credentials are different
+It seems like these two credentials are different
 ```
 Rails.application.credentials[:secret_key_base]
 # and